 No. As of January 1, 2014, EPA is no longer offering ENERGY STAR certification for medical office buildings or residence halls/dormitories/barracks.
 However, you can still benchmark and receive a 1-100 score.
 If you score 75 or above and want to communicate your success, we suggest that you publicly display the ENERGY STAR Scorecard.

 Why?
-The ENERGY STAR 1 – 100 score for these buildings types still relies solely on DOE's 1999 Commercial Building Energy Consumption Survey (CBECS).
+The ENERGY STAR 1 – 100 score for residence halls/dormitories/barracks still relies solely on DOE's 1999 Commercial Building Energy Consumption Survey (CBECS).
 EPA is currently updating the ENERGY STAR scores with updated CBECS data that became available in 2016.
-In 2018 EPA will release updated scores for all property types.
-If there is sufficient data in CBECS on these space types, EPA will re-introduce ENERGY STAR certification for medical office buildings and residence halls/dormitories/barracks.
+In 2018, EPA will release updated scores for all property types.
+If there is sufficient data on these space types, EPA will re-introduce ENERGY STAR certification for these property types.